ATM’s performers include Radiant Voices, Hands in Harmony, and a wider ensemble of actors across projects.

 Radiant Voices, ATM’s resident voice acting ensemble, brings extraordinary skill and artistry to the craft of audio theatre.
 Formed in 2024, the ensemble is comprised entirely of blind performers, pushing the boundaries of what is possible in voice performance.
 Adept at working remotely, Radiant Voices utilizes adaptive technology to collaborate seamlessly across distances.
 This proficiency positions them far ahead of most theatre ensembles in creating innovative virtual productions.

-Michael Rawley is a Canadian actor, director, producer and playwright.
-Michael has performed on national and international stages in iconic roles, including Scar in Disney’s The Lion King.
-As Managing Artistic Director of SaveTheLaSalle, he devotes himself to restoring the historic LaSalle Theatre in Ontario and produces annual shows including Scrooge: A Christmas Carol and Shakespeare in the Park.
+Michael is a Canadian actor, director, producer and playwright.
+Michael has performed on national and international stages in iconic roles, including Scar in Disney’s The Lion King (US National Tour).
+As Managing Artistic Director of SaveTheLaSalle, he is dedicated to restoring the historic LaSalle Theatre in Ontario.
+He also produces annual shows, including Scrooge: A Christmas Carol and Shakespeare in the Park.

-With a passion for preserving theatre history while pushing the boundaries of contemporary performance, Michael brings a bold artistic vision to ATM, ensuring that every production balances tradition, innovation, and inclusivity.
+Michael has a passion for preserving theatre history.
+He also pushes the boundaries of contemporary performance.
+He brings a bold artistic vision to ATM.
+He ensures that every production balances tradition, innovation, and inclusivity.

-Michael is Associate Artistic Director of ATM and for the company has previously directed The Ferryman’s Toll and played Theseus/Oberon in A Midsummer Night’s Dream and Prospero in The Tempest.
+Michael is Associate Artistic Director of ATM.
+For the company, he has directed The Ferryman’s Toll and Even Unto Death.
+He also played Theseus/Oberon in A Midsummer Night’s Dream and Prospero in The Tempest.

 Sean and Lynne are currently in pre-production on the film adaptation of Sean’s magic reality/horror play The Slaughter Brothers Dime Circus.
 The theatre production was called ‘a surrealist horror circus mindbender’ by Delirium Magazine, and ‘Part bedtime story, part Clockwork Orange.
 Half Bugs Bunny, half nightmare’ by BroadwayWorld.